Personal Grievances

 Getting the process largely right is important, but it is very difficult for small businesses to get it perfect.
 They do not have inhouse lawyers.
 They do not have HR departments.
 And they are the ones who can least afford losing a claim.

 Ms Wilkinson said she wanted to ensure the regime was fair to both sides.
-“You hear stories anecdotally from employers who say, `Oh well, it's just too hard we will just pay some money to make it go away.'
-And that's not .”
+“You hear stories anecdotally from employers who say, `Oh well, it’s just too hard we will just pay some money to make it go away.’
+And that’s not justice.”

 She had also heard that some of the “no win, no fee” industrial law advocates “know their way around the procedures so well that, whatever the merits of the case, the employer might pay out”.